awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy-container-insights-ECS-instancelevel.md

 aws cloudformation delete-stack --stack-name CWAgentECS-${ClusterName}-${Region} --region ${Region}
 ```

-## Manual and Custom Setup<a name="deploy-container-insights-ECS-instancelevel-manual"></a>
+## Manual and custom setup<a name="deploy-container-insights-ECS-instancelevel-manual"></a>

 Follow the steps in this section to manually deploy the CloudWatch agent to collect instance\-level metrics from your Amazon ECS clusters that are hosted on EC2 instances\.

-### Necessary IAM Roles and Policies<a name="deploy-container-insights-ECS-instancelevel-IAMRoles"></a>
+### Necessary IAM roles and policies<a name="deploy-container-insights-ECS-instancelevel-IAMRoles"></a>

 Two IAM roles are required\.
 You must create them if they don't already exist\.
-For more information about these roles, see [Amazon ECS Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_IAM_role.html) and [Amazon ECS Task Execution Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html)\.
+For more information about these roles, see [IAM roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) and [Amazon ECS Task Execution Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html)\.
 + An *ECS task role*, which is used by the CloudWatch agent to publish metrics\.
 If this role already exists, you must make sure it has the `CloudWatchAgentServerPolicy` policy attached\.
 + An *ECS task execution role*, which is used by Amazon ECS agent to launch the CloudWatch agent\.
 If this role already exists, you must make sure it has the `AmazonECSTaskExecutionRolePolicy` and `CloudWatchAgentServerPolicy` policies attached\.